Adam-Lechnos/windows-enforcer/README.md

 * Certificate management files are missing such as 'certificate-refresh-FORCE_renameMe-OFF.txt' or the 'trusted-root-certificates' directory is missing.
   * Files and directories will be re-created with default settings
 *  Ensure input files are properly formatted by replacing correct Posix carriage carriage returns and removing empty lines
+*  Any certs expiring within 45 days or less
+  * Will continue to alert until replaced with a non-expiring cert.
+All cert options should be identical, such as Subject, CN, and SAN.
+  * Once the expiry is 14 days or less automatic replacements will occur.
+These expiring certs will be removed and then added during the 14-day window.